 4. Sections on a Soccer Ball

-A soccer ball or a football is made up of a number of pentagon-shaped sections aligned one next to the other.
-Hence, one of the prime application of the pentagon geometric figure can be observed by looking at the darker sections of a soccer ball.
+A soccer ball or a football is made up of a number of the pentagon and hexagon-shaped sections stitched together.
+Hence, one of the prime applications of the pentagon geometric figure can be observed by looking at the darker sections of a soccer ball.

 5. Toy House

 Toy houses are yet another example of pentagon shape in real life.
 If you look closely at a playhouse or a dog house, the outer boundary generally consists of five sides, five corners, and five angles.

 6. Circus Tent